LogoLogo

 Development Process

-THORChain builds in the open—and Rujira is no exception—hence make sure to check the README file on Gitlab before starting up development on Rujira.
+THORChain builds in the open—and Rujira is no exception—hence your smart contracts code will have to be open source if you build on Rujira.

 Start Developing